 Chiropractic, osteopathic, or naturopathic manipulation may help, especially in children, or for seizures after head trauma.Acupuncture

 In some cases, specific acupressure points may have been used to stop seizures.
-However, one study for people with severe epilepsy found they didn't work.
+However, one study for people with severe epilepsy found they did not work.
 Chinese medical literature has examples of treating seizure disorders through traditional acupuncture, as well as scalp and auricular (ear) acupuncture or a combination of all these techniques.
-If you decide to have acupuncture, work with a qualified acupuncturist and let all your other health care providers know about your treatments.
+If you decide to have acupuncture, work with a qualified acupuncturist and let all your other providers know about your treatments.

 Finding the right dosage or drug combinations for you may take some time.
 Your doctor will monitor you until your seizures are under control.
-People who have epilepsy are at high risk of developing depressive disorders.
+People who have epilepsy are at high risk of developing depressive disorders, and attention deficit hyperactivity disorder.

-Coman DJ, Sinclair KG, Burke CJ, Appleton DB, Pelekanos JT, O'Neil CM, Wallace GB, Bowling FG, Wang D, DeVivo DC, McGill JJ.
-Seizures, ataxia, developmental delay and the general pediatrician: Glucose transporter 1 deficiency syndrome.
+Coman DJ, Sinclair KG, Burke CJ, et al. Seizures, ataxia, developmental delay and the general pediatrician: Glucose transporter 1 deficiency syndrome.
 J Paediatr Child Health.
-2006;42(5):263-7.
+2006;42(5):263-267.

-Hanly JG et al. Seizure disorders in systemic lupus erythematosus results from an international, prospective inception cohort study.
+Hanly JG, Urowitz MB, Su L, et al. Seizure disorders in systemic lupus erythematosus results from an international, prospective inception cohort study.
 Ann Rheum Dis.
-2012;71(9):1502-9.
+2012;71(9):1502-1509.

 Perucca E, Aldenkamp A, Tallis R, Kramer G. Role of valproate across the ages.
 Treatment of epilepsy in the elderly.
 Acta Neurol Scand Suppl.
 2006;184:28-37.